EudyContreras/Chartastic/features.md

    - [x] The bars should be able to handle hovers events
    - [ ] The bars should be able to listen and adapt to live data changes
    - [x] The bars should be able to have desireable opacity levels
-   - [x] The bars should be able to have decorations set by the user
+   - [ ] The bars should be able to have decorations set by the user
       * **Possible decorations:**
          * Glow at the top of the bar
+   - [ ] The bars should support listen types of listeners